oconnorian3/hangman/README.md

   * Watched a tutorial by [Kylie Ying](https://www.youtube.com/watch?v=cJJTnI22IF8&list=PLqoebFJFAtg940mqPamWw4_ndWbnfqFqh) on YouTube

-  * Used the site [Random Word Generator](https://randomwordgenerator.com) to generate a list of 50 randowm words for the word.py file.
+  * Used the site [Random Word Generator](https://randomwordgenerator.com) to generate a list of 50 random words for the word.py file.